-- Responsiveness and Attendance: Board Members are expected to respond promptly to communications, attend scheduled meetings, provide advance notice for absences, and actively engage in discussions. - Accountability: Wylie EDC must be accountable first to the City Council of the City of Wylie, the organization and indirectly, but ultimately to the citizens of Wylie who elected the City Council. - Commitment to strategic decision making: As noted by the Wylie EDC strategic plan and the developed and approved by the Board of Directors for economic development or the Comprehensive Plan adopted by the City of Wylie, Wylie EDC shall follow a policy driven approach to economic development built on four focus areas: attraction, retention and expansion, workforce development/training and redevelopment/revitalization. - Mutual trust between City of Wylie City Council and Wylie EDC Board: The City Council need to feel that Wylie EDC is operating strategically for the common good of the City of Wylie and the entire county as well as providing them with factual, honest recommendations for projects. - Effective: Wylie EDC Board Members and staff must have an efficient process that is effective in implementing the Annual Goals and Objectives, the Strategic Plan, and/or Comprehensive Plan. - Flexible: Wylie EDC was created to be able to have flexibility outside of regulations for Texas rules governing local municipalities so as to react quickly for project development and recruitment. - Avoid Conflicts of Interest: Nothing can destroy the public trust of a public institution quicker than when citizens feel that decisions of the voting members are tainted by actual or appearances of conflicts of interest.
+- Responsiveness and Attendance: Board Members are expected to respond promptly to communications, attend scheduled meetings, provide advance notice for absences, and actively engage in discussions. - Accountability: Wylie EDC must be accountable first to the City Council of the City of Wylie, the organization, and indirectly, but ultimately to the citizens of Wylie who elected the City Council. - Commitment to strategic decision-making: As noted by the Wylie EDC strategic plan, the economic development plan developed and approved by the Board of Directors, and the Comprehensive Plan adopted by the City of Wylie, Wylie EDC shall follow a policy-driven approach to economic development built on four focus areas: attraction, retention and expansion, workforce development/training, and redevelopment/revitalization. - Mutual trust between City of Wylie City Council and Wylie EDC Board: The City Council needs to feel that Wylie EDC is operating strategically for the common good of the City of Wylie and the entire county and providing them with factual, honest recommendations for projects. - Effective: Wylie EDC Board Members and staff must have an efficient process that effectively implements the Annual Goals and Objectives, the Strategic Plan, and/or Comprehensive Plan. - Flexible: Wylie EDC was created to have flexibility outside of regulations for Texas rules governing local municipalities to react quickly to project development and recruitment. - Avoid Conflicts of Interest: Nothing can destroy public trust in a public institution quicker than citizens feeling that actual or apparent conflicts of interest taint the decisions of the voting members. - Transparency and community input: Everything the Board does must be done openly, apart from the confidentiality required in certain recruitment and other business prospect or client relationships.
+Public input is encouraged.

-- Transparency and community input: Everything the Board does needs to be done openly, with the exception of required confidentiality needed in certain recruitment and other business prospect or client relationships.
-Public input is encouraged. - Public acceptance: Ultimately, to be effective, the Wylie EDC Board needs to be seen as consistently following the above-stated principles.
+• Public acceptance: To be effective, the Wylie EDC Board needs to be seen as consistently following the above-stated principles.